SebBarbosa/SebBarbosa/README.md

 ## Hi there 👋

+My name is Sebastian, and I'm the web developer of my own language learning program and website.
+I'm interested in and passionate about all things WordPress (PHP), JavaScript, web design, and AI integration; not only for my program but also for many different projects that can make my life and the lives of people around me easier.

-- 👨‍💻 I’m currently working on ...
+- 👨‍💻 I’m currently working on designing and mainta
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, Ai asistant development with workflows (N8N.io)
 - 🔭 I’m looking to collaborate on ...
 <!--
 **SebBarbosa/SebBarbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.